caefer/LooseCoupling/README.md

 There are two hydrator modes available `Doctrine_Hydrator_ArrayCoupled` and `Doctrine_Hydrator_RecordCoupled` which can replace the default `Doctrine_Core::HYDRATE_ARRAY` and `Doctrine_Core::HYDRATE_RECORD`.

 Even when YourModel is only considered by i.e. a `leftJoin()` in one of your queries its loosely coupled relations will be made available.

+## A complementary behaviour for the object

+Looking at the above example it might be desireable to be able to fetch all instances of `YourModel` for an `Article` that have a loose coupling to it.

+However you can not simply define a relation as it would not filter out those that share the correct primary key but not the correct model.
+For this there is a complementary behaviour called `LooselyCoupled`.

+    class Article extends Doctrine_Record
+    {
+      public function setTableDefinition()
+      {
+        ...
+      }

+      public function setUp()
+      {
+        $looselycoupled = new LooselyCoupled(array('Models' => 'YourModel'));
+        $this->actAs($looselycoupled);
+      }
+    }

+Where `Models` is the alias and `YourModel` refers to the related model name.
+Here the same as above using a schema.yml definition.

+    YourModel:
+      actAs:
+        LooselyCoupled:
+          Models: YourModel
+      columns:
+        ...

+This behaviour will add a listener that will extend the anty `LEFT JOIN` to the `YourModel` table by a filter for the correct `obj_type`.

+You can now access all `YourModel` instances that are loosely coupled to an article like in the following example.

+    $ones = Doctrine_Core::getTable('Article')
+      ->createQuery('a')
+      ->leftJoin('a.Models m')
+      ->execute();